BlackHolePerturbationToolkit/h1Lorenz/README.md

 To run the code use:

-mpirun -n $numprocs ./h1Lorenz r0 lmax
+`mpirun -n $numprocs ./h1Lorenz r0 lmax`

-where $numprocs should be at least 2 as one core is used to distribute work to the other cores (note: I've not tested how well the code works with n >= 2 in a long time).
+where ``$numprocs`` should be at least 2 as one core is used to distribute work to the other cores (note: I've not tested how well the code works with n >= 2 in a long time), `r0` is the particle's radius (in Schwarzschild coordinates), and `lmax` is the maximum l value to compute.

 ### Output